marbl/metAMOS/README.md

 * Perl 5.8.8 (or newer)
 * 64-bit *nix OS

 The updated binaries, including several important updates, will be available shorlty for download.
-In the meantime, please refer to the [Quick Start](#d-quick-start) section on how to download and use MetAMOS.
+In the meantime, please refer to the [Install/Quick Start](#c-installing-metamos) sections on how to download and use MetAMOS.

 ----------------------------------------------------------------------------------
 [TOC](#table-of-contents)